Delta Phi Epsilon (professional): D.C. attorney general litigation

-On June 1, 2020, Terrence J. Boyle, the Treasurer of DPE, Inc., donated Alpha House to a separate corporation named the Delta Phi Epsilon Foundation for Foreign Service Education.
-In 2021, the District of Columbia Attorney General, Karl Racine, filed a case against Mr. Boyle, the Foundation for Foreign Service Education and the Delta Phi Epsilon corporation.
-The complaint alleged that Mr. Boyle unlawfully used charitable funds belonging to the Foundation for Foreign Service Education to buy a house on 34th Street NW in 1990.
+On June 1, 2020, Terrence J. Boyle, the treasurer of DPE, Inc., donated Alpha House to a separate corporation named the Delta Phi Epsilon Foundation for Foreign Service Education.
+In 2021, the District of Columbia attorney general, Karl Racine, filed a case against Boyle, the Foundation for Foreign Service Education, and the Delta Phi Epsilon corporation.
+The complaint alleged that Boyle unlawfully used charitable funds belonging to the foundation to buy a house on 34th Street NW in 1990.
 In addition, Boyle sold the fraternity's chapter house for $2.6 million when it was appraised for $4 million.
-Mr. Boyle, the Treasurer of DPE, and Matthew W. Schmidt, the President of DPE, secretly transferred ownership of the fraternity house from the fraternity to the Foundation.
-Mr. Boyle was the treasurer of both organizations.
-This was deemed a conflict of interest.
+Boyle, the and Matthew W. Schmidt, the president of DPE, secretly transferred ownership of the fraternity house from the fraternity to the foundation.

 Journalists Fredrick Kunkle and Jonetta Rose Barras published several articles about the scandals.
-In January 2022, Brian Schwalb become the second elected attorney General of the District of Columbia.
+In January 2022, Brian Schwalb became the second elected Attorney General of the District of Columbia.
 In April 2022, the Office of the Attorney General filed a motion for summary judgment in the case.
-In September 2021, D.C.
+In September 2021, the D.C.
 Superior Court issued an Order for Partial Summary Judgment.
 The court ruled that the defendants breached their fiduciary duties.
 The Order was signed by D.C.
 Superior Court Judge, Judge Shana Frost Matini.

 On November 30, 2023, the D.C.
-Office of the Attorney General and the three defendants signed a Consent Judgment, which was approved by the D.C.
-Superior Court.
-Under the terms of the Consent Judgment, Mr. Boyle was required to make a restitution payment in the amount of $100,000.
-Mr. Boyle was barred for 10 years from being an officer, director, trustee or employee of any nonprofit organizations operating in the District of Columbia.
-Matthew W. Schmidt was barred from being a director of DPE in the future.
+Office of the Attorney General and the three defendants signed a consent judgment, which was approved by the D.C.
+Superior Court, requiring Boyleto make a restitution payment in the amount of $100,000.
+Boyle was barred from being an officer, director, trustee, or employee of any nonprofit organizations operating in the District of Columbia for ten years.
+Schmidt was barred from being a director of DPE in the future.